 (E) the radiation safety training, education, and experience of each instructor.

-(8) A record documenting the qualifications of each individual that performs the service shall be made and maintained for inspection by the agency in accordance with subsection (v) of this section.
+(8) A record documenting the qualifications of each individual that performs the service shall be made and maintained for inspection by the agency per subsection (v) of this section.

 (k) Issuance of certificates of registration.

-(1) A certificate of registration application will be approved if the agency determines that an application meets the requirements of the Texas Radiation Control Act (Act) and the requirements of this chapter.
+(1) A certificate of registration application will be approved if the agency determines that an application meets the requirements of the Act and the requirements of this chapter.
 The certificate of registration authorizes the proposed activity in the form and contains the conditions and limitations as the agency deems appropriate or necessary.

-(2) The agency may incorporate in the certificate of registration at the time of issuance, or thereafter by amendment, additional requirements and conditions concerning the registrant's possession, use, and transfer of radiation machines subject to this chapter as it deems appropriate or necessary in order to:
+(2) The agency may incorporate in the certificate of registration at the time of issuance, or thereafter by amendment, additional requirements and conditions concerning the registrant's possession, use, and transfer of radiation machines subject to this chapter as it deems appropriate or necessary to:

 (A) minimize danger to occupational and public health and safety;